The Ultimate Guide to STI Autocross Upgrades

 Your engine's power is useless if you can't transfer it to the ground effectively.
 Upgrading your front and rear differentials with limited-slip units (LSDs) is a game-changer for autocross.
 An LSD ensures that power is sent to the wheel with the most grip, preventing the inside wheel from spinning as you accelerate out of tight corners.
 This allows you to get on the throttle earlier and harder, launching your STI toward the next cone.
 This kind of drivetrain modification works best as part of a comprehensive plan, so it's wise to discuss it with a specialist during your next engine tuning session to ensure your entire setup works in harmony.

-How to Maintain Your Upgraded STI for Race Day
+How to Keep Your Upgraded STI Race-Ready

 Installing high-quality performance parts is just the first step.
 To get consistent, reliable results on the track, you need a solid maintenance routine.
 A well-maintained STI is not only faster but also safer and more predictable when you’re pushing it to the limit.
 Neglecting maintenance can lead to poor performance, unexpected failures, and costly repairs that keep you off the track.
 Think of maintenance as protecting your investment and ensuring your car is always ready to perform at its peak.
 By creating a simple, repeatable process, you can spend less time worrying about your car and more time focusing on your driving.